 These criteria are essential for the success of a student beginning an engineering or computer science curriculum at the level shown in the following pages of this Bulletin.
 Applicants with justifiable circumstances may petition the Dean of Engineering for special admission.

-New freshmen applicants who do not meet these requirements, are otherwise admitted to MSU, and want to pursue an engineering degree should join the undeclared major with a pre-engineering concentration.
+New freshmen applicants who do not meet these requirements, are otherwise admitted to MSU, and want to pursue an engineering degree should join the undeclared major.
 These students will be advised for the first 30 hours by the University Academic Advising Center.
-Students in the pre-engineering and computer science programs can request to be assigned a mentor from the engineering or computer science faculty.

-All students who are classified as Undecided with a Pre-Engineering concentration must enroll in an appropriate math course each semester they are enrolled in this major.
-Students who fail to meet these requirements will be disenrolled from the Pre-Engineering concentration and remain simply Undecided majors.
+All students who are classified as Undeclared but plan to eventually move into enginering must enroll in an appropriate math course each semester they are enrolled in this major.

 Students with course work deficiencies will be required to schedule preparatory course work.
 This course work will be in addition to that shown in the engineering and computer science curricula and will, in general, extend the time to graduation.